Tyrosinaemia type I

 Treatment

-There is currently one approved treatment that is subsidised by the Life Saving Drugs Program (LSDP) for eligible patients with a confirmed diagnosis of tyrosinaemia type I. More information about eligibility requirements for this treatment can be found at Australian Government Department of Health, Disability and Ageing: Hereditary tyrosinaemia (type 1) – Guidelines.
+In Australia, there is currently one approved treatment that is subsidised by the Life Saving Drugs Program (LSDP) for eligible patients with a confirmed diagnosis of tyrosinaemia type I. More information about eligibility requirements for this treatment can be found at Australian Government Department of Health, Disability and Ageing: Hereditary tyrosinaemia (type 1) – Guidelines.

 Please speak to your medical team to learn more about the possible treatment or management options for your condition.
 Treatment will depend on an individual’s specific condition and symptoms.
 It is also important to stay connected to your medical team so that you can be made aware of any upcoming clinical trial opportunities.
+For many rare diseases, treatment options may be limited.
+Participation in a clinical trial may provide access to new or emerging therapies.

 Clinical Care Team